 MVP

-As a novice user, I want to edit the name of the Activity by clicking it, seeing it transform into an edit box, and typing the new name.
+As a novice user, I want to edit the name of the Activity.

+Implementation Notes: I do this by clicking it, seeing it transform into an edit box, and typing the new name.

-As a novice user, I want to edit the Frequency of the Activity by clicking it, seeing it transform into the frequency editor, and editing values.
+As a novice user, I want to edit the Frequency of the Activity.

+Implementation Notes: I do this by clicking it, seeing it transform into the frequency editor, and editing values.
 The frequency editor has three sections:

 __ Times (number)